ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 Finally, let us specify `clear` and `add`, which are functions that mutate the container.

-Function `clear` removes any element in its argument: it is empty after the call.
+The function `clear` removes all elements from its argument: it is empty after the call.
 Obviously, it modifies the `contents` model of its argument.
 After its execution, the container should be empty.
 Note that we are only allowed to mention `is_empty` in the specification because it is a pure function;